Do you have flat feet? You might not even know it. Approximately 25 percent of the U.S. population has this common

 When you look at your ankle from the back, you may notice that the Achilles tendon curves outward at the heel so that it looks like a “J” or “L.” This is often a sign that you have flat feet.

-If your feet are flexible, and arch will appear when you stand on your tiptoes.
+If your feet are flexible, an arch will appear when you stand on your tiptoes.
 Most people with flexible flat feet don’t have any pain associated with the condition.

 If you’re a runner or someone who spends a lot of time on his or her feet, you may be bothered by the condition.
 When you run, your foot hits the ground with more force than when you walk so you will need Best Running Shoes and Insoles for Flat Feet.
 This can exacerbate the mechanical imbalance.

 How the Right Running Shoes and Insoles Can Help Flat Feet

-The surface of your shoe’s foot bed can help or hurt your flat feet.
-If the insole doesn’t provide the proper arch support, you may experience increasing pain as you run, walk and stand.
+The surface of your shoe’s footbed can help or hurt your flat feet.
+If the insole doesn’t provide the proper arch support, you may experience increased pain as you run, walk and stand.

 A good insole will shift the inside of your foot so that your ankle is in a more neutral position.
 It will prevent your foot from rolling inward and help support the sole of your foot so that the tendons and fascia don’t put unnecessary stress on your bone structure.
 If you’re not a runner but you’re on your feet all day, insoles or supportive shoes can help withstand the stress that your feet experience.